-Covid-19 infection offers strong protection against reinfection for about 10 months, study finds
+COVID-19 infection offers strong protection against reinfection for about 10 months, study finds

-SEATTLE, Wash.
-(CNN) -- For at least 10 months after a Covid-19 infection, your immune system can provide good protection against symptomatic illness the next time around, a new study found, and the risk of severe illness is even lower.
+NEW YORK -- For at least 10 months after a COVID-19 infection, your immune system can provide good protection against symptomatic illness the next time around, a new study found, and the risk of severe illness is even lower.

 "There's quite a long sustained protection against severe disease and death, almost 90% at 10 months.
 It is much better than I had expected, and that's a good thing for the world, right?
 Given that most of the world has had Omicron," said Dr. Chris Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington.
 "It means there's an awful lot of immunity out there."